 The most valuable piece of information is truly the “lot,” which is a piece of language I personally haven’t seen on clothing prior to the ’70s.
 It’s a hard judgement call on this piece, though, because I could be SO off and it was produced closer to the ’80s than the early ’70s, which is a piece of information that can truly separate pieces in terms of style and quality.

-Styles of clothing from early 2000s differ significantly — at least by trend — between then and today in 2011.
+Like hairstyles from early 2000s, clothing styles differ significantly — at least by trend — between then and today in 2011.
 The same can be said from pieces dating between entire decades: It’s not always most accurate to identify a piece strictly by its decade.

 But vintage lovers, for the sake of making SOME conclusion here I am sure this dates from the ’70s.
 But if someone disagrees and has reason why, please I implore you: Leave me a comment with your evidence & explanation!